SilverSouls226/ZenOS/notes.md

 > The kernel implements the syscalls and hence cannot depend on libc.
 The kernel may later include a very tiny custom *libc-like* subset.
 Early kernels often implement `memcpy`, `memset`, `strlen` etc manually.

 ### Linker
-The linker script (`.ld` file, stands for Linker Description, just a convention, linker doesn't care after file extension) is a set of instructions for the linker.
 The linker
  - decides wherein memory everything lies
  - decides what runs first and
  - how the sections are laid out
  - combines all the `.o` files into one binary
- We use a dedicated linker script so that the linker doesn't assume that we are building a normal program
+The linker script (`.ld` file, stands for Linker Description, just a convention, linker doesn't care after file extension) is a set of instructions for the linker.
+We use a dedicated linker script so that the linker doesn't assume that we are building a normal program.
+The `.ld` is like a blueprint used by the linker.

 ## Commands

 ### Installing required packages